 - Stitches – small cut needing minor stitching

 - Stomach pain

 - Strain or sprain

 Our staff includes urgent care physicians, pediatric nurse practitioners and pediatric registered nurses.

 You may be transferred to the Emergency Department if your child needs ultrasound, CT scans or MRI studies.

 We fax notes from your child's Urgent Care Clinic visit to your child's primary care provider within 24 hours of the visit.

 Have Billing Questions?

 Seattle Children’s bills a facility charge (PDF) for hospital-based clinic visits.
-Effective July 1, 2013, Seattle Children’s reduced the urgent care facility fee associated with visits to any of our three Urgent Care Clinics in Bellevue, Mill Creek and Seattle.
+Effective July 1, 2013, Seattle Children’s reduced the urgent care facility fee associated with visits to any of our four Urgent Care Clinics in Bellevue, Federal Way, Mill Creek and Seattle.
 By choosing urgent care, you will likely have lower out-of-pocket expense than a visit to the Emergency Department.
 Learn more about your bill.